Urban Pulse Terms of Service

 18.4 Assignment

 You may not assign or transfer your rights under these Terms without our prior written consent.
-We may assign or transfer our rights and obligations under these Terms (for example, as part of a sale or restructure of the business), and we will let you know if we do.
+We may assign or transfer our rights and obligations under these Terms (for example, as part of a sale or restructure of the business), provided that any assignment by us will not reduce your rights under these Terms, and we will let you know if we do.

 18.5 Severability